rathod-sahaab/blog/content/posts/payments-system-0/index.md

 6. No ghost purchases.

 ## Data
-Any good back-end feature design starts with the data, so let's build up our data model.
+Any good back-end feature design starts with the data, it's *data structures and algorithms* and not the other way around, so let's build up our data models.
 There are two major parts to our payments data, Orders and Transactions.
 1. Order: is like a shopping cart, it remembers what you are trying to buy.
 2. Transactions: these store the data about attempts of payments for a particular order.